mrRobertGreen/studio_can_template/readme.md

 ## **Hmm...
 But what it includes?**
 1. Gulp set up (gulpfile.js)
 2. Basic set of folders
-3. Piece of our love :yellow_heart:
+3. Piece of our heart :yellow_heart:

 ## **Get started**
 1. Use `npm i` for installing necessary dev dependencies